Blobfolio/blob-common/blob-common/docs/BEHAVIOR.md

 This guide documents functions focusing on core WordPress behaviors.
 The code can be located in `functions-behavior.php`.

-Note: some behaviors are modified automatically by activating this plugin, but only when they are *really* annoying or potentially dangerous. ;)
+Note: some behaviors are modified automatically by activating this plugin, but only when the defaults are *really* annoying or potentially dangerous. ;)